-- 1. Commercial Driver's License (CDL) [49 CFR 383] Non-CDL Class A or B required depending on vehicle with J51 restriction - Controlled Substances, Alcohol Use, and Testing [49 CFR 382] - 3.
-Physical Qualifications and Examinations [49 CFR 391, Subpart E] Includes the medical card requirement - 4.
-Hours of Service [49 CFR 395] - 5.
-Inspection, Repair, and Maintenance [49 CFR 396].
-Only for interstate commerce vehicles - 6.
-Entry Level Driver Training is not required for Non-CDL license (See pg.
-18 ELDT)
+- Commercial Driver's License (CDL) [49 CFR 383] Non-CDL Class A with a J51 restriction or Class B Non-CDL required depending on the size of the vehicle. - 2.
+Controlled Substances, Alcohol Use, and Testing [49 CFR 382].
+(Exemption includes the drug and alcohol consortium and the reasonable suspicion training.) - 3.
+Physical Qualifications and Examinations [49 CFR 391, Subpart E] Includes the medical card requirement. - 4.
+Hours of Service [49 CFR 395]. - Inspection, Repair, and Maintenance [49 CFR 396].
+Only for interstate vehicles with a USDOT number. - Entry Level Driver Training is not required for Non-CDL license (See pg.
+18 ELDT).